UGA Logo

 University of Georgia Logo

 In April 2016, UGA announced its intention to update the logo, which unites all university departments, academic programs, and colleges.
-Work on it was carried out until September, after which a new version of the badge with an arch was presented to the public.
+Work was carried out until September, after which a new version of the badge with an arch was presented to the public.
 The traditional element has become white and stands out due to the dark background.
 The silhouette of the arch is formed by negative space inside a rectangular shield with a rounded base.
 It, in turn, is divided into two color blocks: a black top and a red bottom.
 The year of the foundation of the educational institution is written at the bottom.

-Seal
+The Seal

 UGA (University of Georgia) Seal Logo

 According to historical documents, the seal with the arch and the date of the university’s foundation appeared in the late 1890s.
 It was first used on the diplomas of students who graduated in 1897.
 The modern version has a similar structure.
-It is based on The Great Seal of the State of Georgia, which has existed since 1799.
-Like the state symbol, there is an arch in the central part – the embodiment of the State Constitution.
+It is based on the Great Seal of the State of Georgia, which has existed since 1799.
+Like the state symbol, there is an arch in the central part—the embodiment of the State Constitution.

 On the UGA seal, the central graphic elements are placed in a ring and surrounded on top by the motto of the university, coined by Josiah Meigs back in 1801.
-The original Latin version is still used: “ET DOCERE ET RERUM EXQUIRERE CAUSAS.”
+The original Latin version remains: “ET DOCERE ET RERUM EXQUIRERE CAUSAS.”
 Outside the black ring, the words “SIGILLUM,” “UNIVERSITAS,” and “GEORGIAE” are written, separated by bold dots.
 And at the bottom, instead of the date of adoption of the State Constitution (as on the state symbol), is the year the university was founded – 1785.

 Font and Colors